ShawHahnLab/chiimp/README.md

 An R package and standalone program to analyze microsatellites in high-throughput sequencing datasets.

-For program usage see the user guide in [GUIDE.pdf](GUIDE.pdf).
+For installation and program usage see the user guide in [GUIDE.pdf](GUIDE.pdf).
 For usage as an R package also see the built-in package documentation.